Car Accident Shoulder Injury Settlement Guide

 What Is a Rotator Cuff Tear?

 Insurance companies are notorious in car accident claims for trying to argue that your torn rotator cuff is a degenerative condition and not related to your car accident.
-But a good personal injury attorney can help you recover compensation for a torn rotator cuff injury from a car accident.

 Rear-End Collisions and Rotator Cuff Tears